Despacito: International

 Internationally, "Despacito" has topped the charts of 47 countries, including the original version alone and combined chart entries with the remix version featuring Justin Bieber.
 The song spent 26 weeks at number one in Spain, 20 in Switzerland, 18 in France, 17 Germany, 16 in Canada, 14 in Italy, 13 in Australia and 11 in the United Kingdom, among others.
 Across Europe, the song was certified 13× platinum in Sweden and Spain, diamond in France and Italy and 4× platinum in the United Kingdom and Germany, among others.
 It also received a diamond certification in Canada and a 5× platinum certification in Australia.
 In Latin America, it was certified 6× diamond in Brazil and 5× diamond and 4× platinum in Mexico.
 The remix version alone topped the charts of five countries and was certified platinum in New Zealand and Brazil and gold in Germany.

 In the United Kingdom, "Despacito" was the second best-selling and most-streamed song of the year, with 2.3 million combined sales.
 It was also the best-selling single of 2017 in Canada, with more than 300,000 digital sales.
 It topped the 2017 year-end charts of 16 countries and was the second best-performing song in 15 others.
 In Latin America, it was the most-played radio song of 2017, with 580,450 spins, as well as the best-performing foreign song of the year in Brazil.
 "Despacito" was the second best-selling single of 2017 across the world, with 24.3 million sales plus track-equivalent streams.
 In 2018, it was the sixth best-selling song of the year, with 11.8 million sales plus track-equivalent streams, and was the 72nd most-played song in Latin America, with 107,980 spins.
 "Despacito" also peaked at number 114 on the recently inducted Billboard Global 200 chart on the issue date August 7, 2021.

-"Despacito" became the world's most-streamed song of all-time in July 2017, with 4.6 billion streams between the original and remix version.
+"Despacito" became the world's most-streamed song of all time in July 2017, with 4.6 billion streams between the original and remix version.
 By this time, Universal Music Group awarded Luis Fonsi with a "Plutonium Disc" in recognition of global sales of "Despacito".
 It was streamed 7.5 billion times as of April 2018.
 The remix version became the first primarily-Spanish-language song to surpass one billion streams on Spotify in February 2018, while the original became the first non-English single to reach the milestone in June 2019.
 In the United Kingdom, it became the longest-reigning foreign language number-one and is the 30th best-selling single in the country with 1,900,599 combined sales as of September 19, 2017.
-It also became the song with most weeks at number one in Switzerland and Germany.
+It also became the song with the most weeks at number one in Switzerland and Germany.